allapilgun/Projekt_zaliczeniowy/README.md

 ## DB Schema

-There are four tables in the DB:
+There are four tables in the DB: 'ingredients', 'recipes', 'ingredients_to_recipes', 'users'.
-  1) 'ingredients' -
-  2) 'recipes' -
-  3) 'ingredients_to_recipes -
-  4) 'users' -

 There was used 'Many to Many Relationships'.